-How to Install and Configure Postgres 13 on Centos 8
+How to Install and Configure Postgres 13 on CentOS 8

 PostgreSQL, is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.
 Postgres, is a free and open-source relational database management system emphasizing extensibility and SQL compliance.
 It was originally named POSTGRES, referring to its origins as a successor to the Ingres database developed at the University of California, Berkeley.
 PostgreSQL is used as the primary data store or data warehouse for many web, mobile, geospatial, and analytics applications.
 PostgreSQL can store structured and unstructured data in a single product.